dqian96/dqian96.github.io/_drafts/backpacking-central-europe-in-21-days.md

 apparent from the architecture.
 The buildings from the Third Reich are monumentalist - simple, uniform, and elevated function over form.
 East Berlin highlights the brutalist architecture of the Soviets - bleak, concrete, and square, whereas West Berlin embraces a more modern style - emphasis on form and use of large, open spaces.
+Despite bolstering a hefty population of 3.5 million, I rarely felt "cramped".
+Roads are wide, with lanes reserved for pedestrians, bikes, and vehicles throughout most of the city.
+Every few blocks, you'll come across large clearings for a monument, park, or simply a grassy field.
+I've never enjoyed being in a city as much as Berlin.

 To learn about the history of Berlin, I signed up for a intimate coffee talk with several locals, <a href="https://www.airbnb.com/experiences/118557">Valerie and Regina</a>, in which I learned a lot